 - He may also target you specifically due to your own circumstances of personal hardship, such as a bereavement, relationship breakdown, or serious illness.
 He will appear to sympathise with you at first, only to begin asking for money soon afterwards.
 He may seek to fill a gap in your life, such as when your children have left home or if you have lost a partner.

-- He will often send photographs of himself, his siblings or relatives, and his local area such as a house that he claims to be his.
+- He will often send photographs of himself, his siblings or relatives, and his local area such as a derelict house that he claims to be his.
 He may want to initiate video calls on platforms such as WhatsApp, as many people believe that video chatting or talking over the phone provides a sense of legitimacy – even if this is not truly the case.
-He will often appear emotional and may even cry while talking to you, in an attempt to manipulate your feelings towards them.
+He will often appear emotional and may even cry while talking to you, in an attempt to manipulate your feelings towards him.

 - He may attempt to manipulate you with sudden and dire circumstances, pleading that one of his young siblings is in a life-threatening condition and will die or starvation or illness without your help.